camelot-os/sentry-package-metadata/README.md

 ## How To

-While used as [meson subproject](https://mesonbuild.com/Subprojects.html) this package automatically adds a [post configure script](https://mesonbuild.com/Reference-manual_builtin_meson.html#mesonadd_postconf_script) that use project [introspection](https://mesonbuild.com/Commands.html#introspect) and Kconfig .config in order to generates outpost application relative metadata in a text file to be used as linker option.
+While used as [meson subproject](https://mesonbuild.com/Subprojects.html) this package automatically adds a custom target that use project [introspection](https://mesonbuild.com/Commands.html#introspect) and Kconfig json output and preprocessed dts in order to generates outpost application relative metadata in a text file to be used as linker option.

 In order to add the `.note.*` section(s) to the generated elf file, one must add the meson internal dependency to the dependencies list of its executable.